 The most courageous act is still to think for yourself.
 Aloud.- Coco Chanel

-Chanel was born to a very poor family in 1883.
-After her mother died when she was 12, her father sent her and her two sisters to a convent to be raised.
-As a young woman she tried to have a career in the theater, which resulted in dancing and singing in cabaret shows.
-She sewed on the side, after learning at the convent, and continued to work jobs in variety shows.
+Chanel was born into a very poor family in 1883.
+Unfortunately, her mother died when Chanel was only twelve years old.
+As a result, her father sent Chanel and her two sisters to be raised in a convent.
+After she was unsuccessful in finding work in the theater, the young woman started dancing and singing at cabaret shows.
+To make money on the side, she learned how to sew at a convent and got jobs working at variety shows.

-Women were oppressed when it came to fashion.
-Corsets, long skirts, buttoned up blouses, etc., They could barely move.
-But Chanel changed all that.
-She gave women pants.
+Women were extremely restricted by fashion in the past.
+For example, corsets, long skirts, and buttoned-up blouses prevented them from moving freely.
+Prior to Chanel, women only wore dresses and skirts.
+But Chanel changed that by creating pants for women.
 She let their legs move!
 “I gave women a sense of freedom,” she once said.
 “I gave them back their bodies: bodies that were drenched in sweat, due to fashion’s finery, lace, corsets, underclothes, padding.”

-Who would have thought two C’s would ever mean so much?
-But Chanel’s branding was more than just her iconic logo.
-According to Forbes.com contributor Simon Graj, she was very in touch with her customer base and studying what they wanted.
-She also acted as a spokesperson for her brand and introduced the culture to a whole new vocabulary for talking about fashion.
-Graj wrote, “While Chanel let what she learned inform her judgments and responses, she maintained a powerful mystique about her recipes for style.
-Chanel articulated the essence with transparency, but she retained strict custody of the ‘secret sauce’ that made her unique.”
+If someone were to ask who Chanel was, you might not be able to tell them much.
+But if they showed you her iconic logo, chances are high that you would recognize it.
+According to Forbes.com contributor Simon Graj, she kept up with her customer base and studied their desires intently.
+Not only did she promote her brand, but also spoke on its behalf and taught the general public an entirely new language when discussing fashion.
+Graj wrote, “While Chanel let what she learned to inform her judgments and responses, she maintained a powerful mystique about her recipes for style.
+Chanel articulated the essence with transparency, but she retained strict custody of the ‘secret sauce that made her unique.”

-According to PNC Financial, with her launch of the iconic Chanel No.5, “she created the financial and marketing underpinnings of every major fashion house (and most luxury-goods firms) today.
-Her company earned the bulk of its sales from accessibly priced, high-margin items such as perfume and accessories, while producing high fashion collections that drove demand and elevated the status of the brand as a whole.”
+PNC Financial reports that with her launch of the iconic Chanel No.5, “she created the financial and marketing underpinnings of every major fashion house (and most luxury-goods firms) today.
+Her company earned the bulk of its sales from accessibly priced, high-margin items such as perfume and accessories while producing high fashion collections that drove demand and elevated the status of the brand as a whole.”